e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 `wiz login`

 This command allows you to get access to all the opportunities/functionalities for creating e-detailing content properly.
-As a result, after executing this command eWizard's Login page will be opened in browser while console will be switched to the waiting mode.
+As a result, after executing this command eWizard's Login page will be opened in the browser while console will be switched to the waiting mode.

 ```bash